 Stockholm Furniture and Light fair showcase

 Do you want to use design to make a difference in the world?
 Then this is the right degree for you.
-At the Department of Design we work with students interested in making change in the world through design.
+At the Department of Design we work with students interested in making a change in the world through design.

 In shaping our futures, designers will face unprecedented challenges compared to what conventional designers faced during the twentieth century.
 In fact, the role of the designer will and should change.
-Our programs focus on making sustainable change through design to prepare you for a number of emerging and established careers in the world where you can use your creative skills in relation to your understanding of the complexity of sustainability.
+Our programmes focus on making sustainable change through design to prepare you for a number of emerging and established careers in the world where you can use your creative skills in relation to your understanding of the complexity of sustainability.

 + Change Societal Collaborations+